1930 onwards in OED3

 As noted above, the OED website does not allow us to identify which of these quotations derives from Burchfield’s Supplement of 1972-1986 and which have been more recently added in the OED3 revision.
 However, on the basis of sample checking of the entries in which these quotations occur, it seems safe to say that all of these authors were already quoted in significant numbers in OED2.
 The literary canon they suggest is in accordance with surviving reading lists for the 1972-86 Supplement (which supplied the post-1929 content of OED2) and with Burchfield’s own published views.2

-Now that it is well established in linguistic and lexicographical practice that descriptions of the language should be based on a generically balanced range of evidence, we would expect the OED3 lexicographers to have turned away from the special favouring of literary sources, especially linguistically eccentric ones like Joyce.
+Now that it is well established in linguistic and lexicographical practice that descriptions of the language should be based on a generically balanced range of evidence, we would expect the OED3 lexicographers to have turned away from the special favouring of literary sources, especially linguistically eccentric ones like Joyce, and to have made significant attempts to redress the male/female imbalance (as well as other sorts of imbalances indicated by the choice of sources in the table).
 But a notable feature of the post-2000 OED3 revision has been continued citation from this outdated literary and cultural canon, though in relatively small amounts compared with OED1.
 This is shown in Chart 42 below, where we list the new totals for those authors previously researched by EOED (see Chart 41) who are now in the ‘top 1,000’ list (as of June 2020).

 Chart 42: Quotation totals for individual authors in OED Online’s ‘top 1,000’ list post-1929 compared with OED2 equivalents where known (June 2020)